lammps/lammps/doc/src/fix_ave_histo.rst

    For a vector-style variable, only the wildcard forms "\*n" or "m\*n" are allowed.
 You must specify the upper bound, because vector-style variable lengths are not determined until the variable is evaluated.
-If n is specified larger than the vector length"\*n" or "n\*" or "m\*n".  turns out to be, zeroes are output for missing vector values.
+If n is specified larger than the vector length turns out to be, zeroes are output for missing vector values.

 ----------